wordswords/dotfiles/README.md

 mode to copy things while in VIM.
 7. While in any terminal, you can use the `pbcopy` or `pbpaste` aliases in a pipe.
 For example `echo This will be copied to the clipboard | pbcopy` and `pbpaste | sort`
+8. If you want to, you can also do `echo This will be copied to the clipboard | xclip.sh`

 ## Productivity Shortcuts